 Great Lakes Cruising

-Cruise through Michigan's Great Lakes and discover grand landscapes filled with indigenous wildlife, rolling dunes and miles of white sand beaches.
+Experience unique ports of call in Michigan and surrounding states and provinces as you cruise through the Great Lakes and discover thriving cities, grand landscapes filled with indigenous wildlife, rolling dunes and miles of white sandy beaches.

-Three cruise companies offer thirty-five Great Lakes itineraries for 2018, starting the end of May through the end of October offering the ultimate cruise experience.
-Unforgettable adventures on these legendary waters.
+At least three cruise companies offer thirty-five Great Lakes itineraries for 2018, many with Michigan stops.
+These unforgettable adventures operate from May through the end of October offering the ultimate cruise experience.

-Deluxe cruises reveal their rich maritime history and captivating natural beauty while enjoying fine dining and enriching onboard events.
-On an elegant small ship, join us for an experience you can't find anywhere else.
+Deluxe small ship cruises reveal the rich maritime history and captivating natural beauty found here while passengers enjoy fine dining and enriching onboard events.

 A quaint dutch-inspired village.
 Windmill Island has the only authentic working Dutch windmill in the United States.

 The largest island on Lake Michigan.
 Relax on or explore the island's scenic beaches, majestic state forest, the well-loved island Toy Museum or Old Mormon print shop.

 Lovely Mackinac Island embodies the grace of the Victorian era with beautifully preserved historic homes and horse drawn carriages - its only form of transportation!